 Some of the natural approach to treat infertility:

-Testosterone Boost for Men – It is considered as most important sex hormone for men.
-It’s responsible for male secondary sexual characteristics and helps maintain sex drive, sperm production and bone health.
-Pituitary gland controls production of testosterone by the testes.
+- Testosterone Boost for Men.
+It is considered as the most important sex hormone for men.
+It’s responsible for male secondary sexual characteristics and helps maintain sex drive, sperm production, and bone health.
+The pituitary gland controls the production of testosterone by the testes.
 Certain medications are given to the patient to boost their testosterone.

-Surgical Procedures – Surgical procedure are carried out to repair the vas deferens.
+- Surgical Procedures.
+Surgical procedure is carried out to repair the vas deferens.
 So sperm can get ejaculated from the testicles.

-Different Medications were given by doctor in case of Premature Ejaculation & Erectile Dysfunction.
+- Different Medications were given by the doctor in case of Premature Ejaculation & Erectile Dysfunction.

-Intrauterine Insemination (IUl) – It is often generally called artificial insemination.
-It is specially prepared so that sperm gets injected into the uterus (sometimes also in cervix or fallopian tubes).
-Popular treatment for men who have very low sperm counts or sperm that aren’t motile enough to swim into the fallopian tubes.
+- Intrauterine Insemination (IUI). t is often generally called artificial insemination.
+It is specially prepared so that sperm gets injected into the uterus (sometimes also in the cervix or fallopian tubes).
+A popular treatment for men who have very low sperm counts or sperm that aren’t motile enough to swim into the fallopian tubes.
 Also sometimes an option for women who have endometriosis, “unreceptive cervical mucus” or cervical abnormalities.